 Article by Urban Alliance staff.
-Photo courtesy of World Vision.
+Photo by World Vision photographers.

 Parkville Community School in Hartford is just that, a community.
 The school serves students speaking many languages, from over 23 different countries and cultures, and is preparing for more as they get ready to welcome displaced families looking for a place to call home after the recent southern storms.
 Principal Dirk Olmstead beamed with pride as he shared of the Student Council’s current bottled water and non-perishable food drive in partnership with the Parkville Community Association and Senior Center.